 Back then, taxpayers filed just over 350,000 1040s.
 IRS sleuths audited 100% of tax returns.
 Today, an underfunded IRS is understaffed—and your chances of being audited are slim.

 Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include Two’s a Crowd, Stepping Up and Give and Receive.
+His previous articles include Two’s a Crowd, Stepping Up and Give and Receive.
 Information about his books is available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.